jsheargold/spring-data-jpa-bulk-techniques/README.md

 ### 2 - Flush and Clear ManualId with Hibernate batching

-In this technique the ID for the to be persisted entity is generated in the code by incrementing a integer for each entity that is created using a custom IdGenerator class.
-The entity class also implements the Persistable interface and returns true for the isNew method to ensure Hibernate views the record as a new enitiy rather than an update.
+In this technique the ID for the to be persisted entities are generated in the code using a custom IdGenerator class.
+The entity class also implements the Persistable interface and returns true for the isNew method to ensure that Hibernate views the record as a new entity rather than an update.

 The EntityManager Flush and Clear technique taken from https://frightanic.com/software-development/jpa-batch-inserts/ is then used to insert the records and Hibernate batching is enabled using the following configuration properties